 - 1. Position the top cover upside-down. - 2.
 Disconnect the cable from the connector on the function board (1). - 3.
 Remove the Phillips PM2.0×3.0 screw (2) that secures the board to the top cover.

-Remove the board from the top cover (3).
+Lift the left side of the board, and then remove the board from the top cover (3).

 Remove the function board from the top cover.

 Reverse this procedure to install the function board.